ke177409/Kara-Evans/Projects/Product-Analysis.md

 # Product Analysis: Project Overview
 Evaluated movie rental company data to provide insights prior to the launch of a new online streaming service.
-Findings include geographical markets to promote company's brand, top-earning films, and identification of loyal customers.
+Findings include geographical markets to promote the company's brand, top-earning films, and identification of loyal customers.
 Used SQL to organize, clean, filter, and join data to understand customer behavior and geographic sales data.
 Created visuals with SQL results in Tableau.

 ### [Tableau Visuals](https://public.tableau.com/views/RockbusterFilmsCustomers/RentalDuration?:language=en-US&:display_count=n&:origin=viz_share_link)